alexrudnick/dissertation/BURNDOWN.md

 ## multilingual

 ## integration
-  * MAYBESKIP for chipa-from-moses: run any other annotators on input maybe?
-  * super important: get a clear answer out of Mike and Sandra whether they'll consider it convincing if we can integrate into one PBMT and one RBMT system
-    * DONE-ish: Sandra seems OK with it.

   * hack up squoia again.
     * how changed is it? is it very different from before?
     * decide: resurrect old version of squoia or start with the latest?